SentientTD-Studios/Ordryn-Extensions/README.md

 `ui` is an optional relative path inside the extension folder (no `..`, no leading `/`).
 If set, the file must exist or load fails.

 Host API 1 does **not** serve or execute that file.
-Custom fields and Discord settings are rendered by Ordryn.
+Custom fields and webhook settings are rendered by Ordryn.
 Leave `ui` omitted unless you are experimenting against a newer host.

 ## Checklist